jhrush/College-Class-Organizer/README.md

 </pre>

 <p>
-If using using a Unix derivative you are also able to use ./build.sh and ./exec.sh to compile and run the scraper.
+If using a Unix derivative you are also able to use ./build.sh and ./exec.sh to compile and run the scraper.
 </p>